ZacharyKeatings/DataDock/README.md

 - [ ]  Public file browsing (anonymous access to uploads)
 - [ ]  Default file expiry duration setting
 - [ ]  Enforce unique email toggle
+- [ ]  Invite-only registration – Only allow signups from a link/token created by the admin.
+- [ ]  User-to-user file sharing – Share a file only with specific usernames.

 ### 🗂️ File Upload & Storage Settings
 - [x]  File upload with optional expiry